chemfiles/chemfiles/README.md

 If you find other uses for chemfiles, let us know!
-The main author is using it for both analysis algorithm in [cfiles](https://github.com/chemfiles/cfiles), and for IO in two simulation softwares.
+The main author is using it for both analysis algorithm in [cfiles](https://github.com/chemfiles/cfiles), and for IO in two simulation software.

 ## File formats

-The following formats provide both reading and writing capacities:
+Chelfiles can read and write files in the following formats:
 - XYZ;
 - PDB;
 - Amber NetCDF.

-The following formats only provide read capacities:
+Chelfiles can also read (it can not write yet) files in the following formats:
 - LAMMPS trajectory;
+- TNG;
 - Gromacs formats: .gro; .xtc; .trj; .trr;
 - CHARMM DCD files

-Any format supported by VMD is easy to add.
+Any other format supported by VMD is easy to add.
 If you need one, just open a new issue.

 See the [issue list](https://github.com/chemfiles/chemfiles/labels/New%20Format) for additional planned formats.
 If you want a new format to be added to